 Language School Helper

 Fancy volunteering abroad in Spain?
-Then look no further than helpStay.
-You’ll find many families and small organisations looking for native English speakers.
+Then look no further than HelpStay.
+You’ll find many families and small organizations looking for native English speakers.

 Many of them are searching for volunteers who can stay at least a week or more.